toasterparty/metroid-prime-plandomizer/README.md

 This is a collection of tools needed to make and play plandos for Metroid Prime.
 What is a plando you ask?
 It's a portemanteau of "planned" and "randomizer", or a non-vanilla item/elevator/door configuration to be played through using sequence-breaks.
 It's also technically an oxymoron.

-Designing seeds instead of using randomly chosen ones allows for finely tuned difficulty, reduces back-tracking and can often provide gameplay experiences you wouldn't ever natrually encounter in a logic-based randomizer.
-As people make plandos, I'll add them to the repository under the `/plandos` directory.
+Designing seeds instead of using randomly chosen ones allows for finely tuned difficulty, reduces back-tracking and can often provide gameplay experiences you wouldn't ever naturally encounter in a logic-based randomizer.
+As people make plandos, I'll add them to the repository under the `/plandos/` directory.

 Eventually this project will be merged upstream so that it can be used with, Bash's GUI.
 In the meantime, please feel free to use in it's in-dev state.

 # Features
 - Settable items/locations
-- Settable elevator desitnations
+- Settable elevator destinations
 - Settable door colors
     - 10 extra door colors
 - All the randomizer bells and whistles you're used to (frigate skip, item pickup message skip, 0-12 required artifacts etc...)